spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 - **Network** -> *cni-calico-azure 3.24.x* (Calico)
 - **Storage** -> *Azure Disk 1.25.x* (Container Storage Interface - CSI)

-As you fill out the information for a layer, click on **Next** layer to proceed.
+As you fill out the information for a layer, click on **Next** to proceed to the following layer.

 Click on **Confirm** after you have completed filling out all the core layers.